United States trademark law: Distinctiveness

-Arbitrary and Fanciful
+Arbitrary and fanciful

 Where there is no logical relationship between the mark and the goods or services, trademark protection is at its strongest.
-Arbitrary and fanciful marks are considered inherently distinctive and are prima facia registrable.
+Arbitrary and fanciful marks are considered inherently distinctive and are prima facie registrable.
 For example, coined words – such as Kodak, Polaroid, or Starbucks – are considered fanciful and receive strong trademark protection.
 Arbitrary marks include preexisting words used in an arbitrary way, such as "Apple" when used for computers.

 Suggestive

 Suggestive trademarks are still broadly protected.
 These marks "suggest" something about the product or services they are used on.
 The suggestion is a subtle connotation, not an outright description of the product.
 An example is "Whirlpool" for washing machines.

 Descriptive

 Descriptive terms immediately describe the goods, or some important characteristic of the goods.
 Trademark law does not protect descriptive terms unless they achieve "secondary meaning" in the minds of consumers.
 That is, trademark rights accrue when the public comes to associate the descriptive term with a particular company rather than the product in general.